persteenolsen/django-pythonanywhere/README.md

 - Make sure that you have installed Python by the command in Powershell: "python --version"
 - Download the Python extension for Visual Studio Code which automatically include the Pylance extionsion
 - Download / fork this Django Starter Website from my GitHub
-- Create the virtual envirement ".venv" for the Django Web App by Powershell or by VS Code
+- Create the virtual environment ".venv" for the Django Web App by Powershell or by VS Code
-- Virtual Enviroment by VS Code: "View - Command Palette - Python Create Environment"
+- Virtual Environment by VS Code: "View - Command Palette - Python Create Environment"

 ## Install with Python commands by Powershell locally at Windows 10